PetRose/lotus-notes_gtk2.23.3/README.md

 Installation - openSUSE 13.1
 ----------------------------

-You can install the notes-wrapper rpm for Lotus Notes 9.0.X to null GTK2_RC_FILES by installing notes-wrappper-gtk2-rc from the following repository: http://download.opensuse.org/repositories/home:/eclipseagent:/lotus_notes/openSUSE_13.1/
+You can install the notes-wrapper script via an rpm to null GTK2_RC_FILES by installing notes-wrappper-gtk2-rc from the following repository: http://download.opensuse.org/repositories/home:/eclipseagent:/lotus_notes/openSUSE_13.1/

+This can be done by adding the repository, then running
+   $ sudo zypper in notes-wrapper-gtk2-rc

+The RPM will update the IBM Notes related .desktop files.

 For Lotus Notes 8.5.x
 =====================